Skip to Content

 How to Dress an Hourglass Body Type

-Our Body Type Series continues with How to Dress an Hourglass Body Type.
 This series is designed to help break down the basic guidelines for dressing all body types.
-To get started, use this mathematical equation to figure what you are; you may be surprised!

-A naturally occurring hourglass body shape is by far the rarest.
-So, of course, popular culture considers it to be the gold standard for women’s bodies.
+A naturally occurring hourglass figure is by far the rarest.
+So, popular culture currently considers it the gold standard for women’s bodies.

 It’s Important to Note: Bone structure tends to dictate body type rather than weight and height.
 Of course, we need to consider all these factors when we get dressed, so these guidelines are just that, guidelines.